ciskoh/climate_hackathon/frontend/README.md

             ├── constants    <-
             └── index.js     <- the store file

- after installing the dependencies, to start the website locally just run the command yarn start if used yarn install or npm start if used npm install
+ after installing the dependencies, to start the website locally just run the command yarn start if used yarn install or npm start if used npm install, and when it runs the website should be accesible at localhost:3000